 Remember the 1970s cop thriller SERPICO with Al Pacino?
 Based on true events, this is the story of the snotty but incorruptible policeman Frank Serpico who slowly finds out that most of his friends and colleagues in the police department are corrupt.
 Frank decides to take responsibility and blows the whistle on the corrupt cops around him.
 Though he gets severely threatened by his fellow cops and friends, he stays true to himself and 100% accountable for his actions.

 Life is full of choices.
 Ultimately the story of our lives will be a result of the choices we made and the actions we took.
 People who act responsibly, believe that they can shape their life and attribute events and conditions, may they be good or bad, to their very own actions.

-The former helps you achieve your goals and leads to autonomy, while the latter seldom help you to achieve either.
+The former helps you achieve your goals and leads to autonomy, while the latter seldom helps you to achieve either.

 Listen to Bob Dylan’s words: ”A hero is someone who understands the responsibility that comes with his freedom.”

 Be responsible for everything you do.
 Don’t be a victim.
-Be a creator.
+Be a responsible creator.
 Heroes are.

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — -